bladeofsteel/yassa-rollbar/README.md

   Sample rates are ratio out of 1, e.g. 0 is "never report", 1 is "always report", and 0.1 is "report 10% of the time".
 Sampling is done on a per-error basis. (default: array(), meaning all errors are reported.)
+- **errorhandler** - Register Rollbar as an error handler to log PHP errors
+- **exceptionhandler** - Register Rollbar as an exception handler to log PHP exceptions
 - **host** - Server hostname. (default: null, which will defer to a call to gethostname() (or php_uname('n') if that function does not exist))
 - **logger** - An object with a log($level, $message) method.
 Will be used by RollbarNotifier to log messages.